nansencenter/DAPPER/dapper/mods/QG/f90/README.md

-This model was taken from Sakov's EnKF-Matlab package.
+This model was taken from Sakov's EnKF-Matlab package (changelog at below).
 Licence reproduced below.

         Copyright (C) 2008, 2009 Pavel Sakov